 - 34 (1) A person is not guilty of an offence if

 - (a) they believe on reasonable grounds that force is being used against them or another person or that a threat of force is being made against them or another person;

 - (b) the act that constitutes the offence is committed for the purpose of defending or protecting themselves or the other person from that use or threat of force; and

 - (c) the act committed is reasonable in the circumstances.

 Challenge of the Investigation Leading to Arrest

-A charge of attempted murder is a very serious charge in Canada, and it will also involve a thorough police investigation.
-This investigation could include witness statements, documenting the scene, surveillance videos, cellular phone records and gathering DNA and weapons evidence.
+Attempted murder charges are a very serious, and will certainly involve a thorough police investigation.
+This police investigation will include witness statements, documenting the scene, surveillance videos, cellular phone records and gathering DNA and other forensic evidence.

-If they have enough evidence, the Crown will make a charge against the perpetrator.
-An experienced legal team can help during this initial investigation and help review the Crown’s case to determine the best legal defence.
+If police are able to gather enough evidence, they will attempt murder charges against the suspect.
+An experienced criminal defence lawyer can help during this initial investigation and help review the Crown’s case to determine the best legal defences.

-If you are facing charges of attempted murder, you need the help of an experienced criminal lawyer.
-William Jaksa is a criminal lawyer with over a decade of experience defending clients in Toronto.
+If you are facing charges of attempted murder, and the prospect of imprisonment for life, you need the help of an experienced criminal lawyer.
+William Jaksa is a Toronto criminal defence lawyer with over 15 years of experience defending clients in Toronto.
 Contact Willam Jaksa today for a consultation on your case.